Help Center

 What is the Renter Passport?+

-It's your housing profile — budget, timing, lease length, occupants, pets, smoking, lifestyle, and a short about.
+It's your housing profile: budget, timing, lease length, occupants, pets, smoking, lifestyle, and a short about.
 It's optional, but a fuller passport means better matches and faster yeses.
 Only you and hosts you've applied to can see it.

 How does verified affordability work?+

-Optionally connect your bank (securely, through our payment partner) and we read your recurring income to award a verified-affordability badge — no pay stubs to dig up.
+Optionally connect your bank (securely, through our payment partner) and we read your recurring income to award a verified-affordability badge, with no pay stubs to dig up.
 We store only a coarse income band, never your transactions, balances, or statements.
 By default hosts just see “Income verified”; you choose whether to also reveal the estimated range, since it's only an estimate and can read low for variable income.

 Finding & applying